c15r/studentday/content/posts/my-first-post.md

       ```
    - Unfold the _Advanced settings_ and click on _Add package version override_ in the _Live package updates_ section
    - Choose _Hugo_ and ensure that as _Version_ the value **latest** is set
-   - Add an _environment variable_ with the key _VERSION_HUGO_ and the value _0.111.3_ (adapt to the latest hugo version you want to use)
+   - Add an _environment variable_ with the key _VERSION_HUGO_ and the value _0.111.3_ (adapt to the latest hugo version)
    - Click on _Next_
-5. Review your configuration and hit _Save and deploy_
+6. Review your configuration and hit _Save and deploy_
-6. Wait for the deployment pipeline to finish (Provision, Build, Deploy, Verify)
+7. Wait for the deployment pipeline to finish (Provision, Build, Deploy, Verify)
-7. Click on the _URL_ shown in the Amplify console
+8. Click on the _URL_ shown in the Amplify console
-8. Enjoy :smile:
+9. Enjoy :smile: